bsuweb/cosa/README.md

 If you run into difficulty see [Installing Nokogiri](http://nokogiri.org/tutorials/installing_nokogiri.html).

+## Installing Cosa

+After downloading Cosa run `gem build cosa.gemspec` followed by `sudo gem install cosa-3.0.gem` in the directory where Cosa is located.

 ## Running Cosa

 First, rename `sample_config.yaml` to `config.yaml` and modify it to meet your needs.